jazzband/django-pipeline/docs/configuration.rst

 .. note::

-  Don't forget to read :doc:`backwardsincompatiblechanges`
+  If you are updating from django-compress or from previous versions of django-pipeline, don't forget to read :doc:`backwardsincompatiblechanges`.

 Specifying files
 ================